BenBradshawww/spotify_recommendations/README.md

 A Lambda function triggers an hourly script that fetches the most recent tracks I’ve listened to using the Spotify API and stores the data in an S3 bucket.

 When I’m ready to update the database, I manually start an EC2 instance and run the `update_db.py` script.
 This script uploads the new track data from S3 to a PostgreSQL database hosted on the EC2 instance.
 Once the database is updated, I run dbt run to refresh the dbt-managed tables.
+I will be working on automating this process where I will use a Lambda function to trigger the EC2 instance and run the `update_db.py` script and `dbt run`.
+Once completed, the Lambda function will close the EC2 instance to save on costs.

 ## Recommendation System